 PrestaShop vs WordPress

 Both the PrestaShop vs WordPress, require you to have at least a minimal amount of technical knowledge.
 The installation process is relatively easy to handle, but configuration can take some time.
+Preparing your target store adequately is crucial for a smooth setup; refer to our guide on preparing your target store for migration for more details.
 Also, keep in mind that both solutions are self-hosted, so you'll need to take care of the domain, hosting, security, and other functionality issues that arise.
+For helpful advice before you begin, consult our pre-migration tips.

 Since WooCommerce is very similar to WP, adding products is a lot like creating a post in WP.
 So, there should be no problem with it.
 However, if you don't have any experience with this platform, it is advisable to check the user guides and watch video tutorials.